owl-2/Alzheimer-s-Disease-Progression-Biomarker-Discovery-Using-Blood-Transcriptomics/README.md

 #### Project Impact
 This project demonstrates a reproducible computational framework for biomarker discovery in neurodegenerative disease.
 By combining statistical analysis with machine learning, the workflow narrows thousands of transcriptomic features into a focused set of candidate biomarkers for future biological validation.

+### Limitations:
+Findings are derived from a single transcriptomic cohort and should be considered candidate biomarkers until validated in independent datasets and experimental studies.

 ## Future Work
 Pathway enrichment analysis